josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I have a newborn daughter.

 I began writing this post before she was born, and, mostly because of her, I'm now finishing it up several weeks later.
+(I've fit most of this writing into her nap schedule.)

 And I can't shake the thought that I'm welcoming her into a world where so much of the potential malicious misuse of AI could one day be directed at her.

-Technology in general has made things like stalking and abuse easier than ever.
+Looking beyond all the things we've already talked about: technology in general has made things like stalking and abuse easier than ever.
 But AI goes even further.
 I live knowing AI will allow any degenerate pervert with an internet connection to create deepfakes of this little girl—up to and including pornography—without any consent at all, at barely the click of a button.

 If this sounds like a horrifying, disturbed thought: it is! _It absolutely is_!
-But I'm not coming up with this on my own; this is already happening to countless women, many of whom are _not_ adults.
+But I'm not coming up with this on my own; this is already happening to untold numbers of women, many of whom are school-aged girls.

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
 Writing software a little faster?<footnote>I write as though I accept the premise that AI makes you more productive, for the sake of brevity.
 However, there's significant evidence that AI actually only makes you feel more productive, while in fact, it slows you down.
 This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.
 But that's another post.</footnote>